 5. Running Our App

-Now, the app we created can be run using ng serve.
+The app can be run now using the command ng serve.

 cd awesome-project ng serve --open